stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 # Destroy the extra copy of my-app
 TFT_TRACK=copy2 task tft:destroy

-# Clean-up: Delete the remote TF state for the copy of my-app
+# Clean-up: Delete the remote TF state for the extra copy of my-app
 TFT_TRACK=copy2 task tft:forget
 ```